reactjs/react.dev/src/content/learn/render-and-commit.md

 There are two reasons for a Component to render:

-1. It's the component's **initial render.**
+1. It's the Component's **initial render.**
-2. The component's (or one of its ancestors') **state has been updated.**
+2. The Component's (or one of its ancestors') **state has been updated.**

 ### Initial render {/*initial-render*/}

 When your app starts, you need to trigger the initial render.
-Frameworks and sandboxes sometimes hide this code, but it's done by calling [`createRoot`](/reference/react-dom/client/createRoot) with the target DOM node, and then calling its `render` method with your component:
+Frameworks and sandboxes sometimes hide this code, but it's done by calling [`createRoot`](/reference/react-dom/client/createRoot) with the target DOM node, and then calling its `render` method with your Component:

 <Sandpack>